 Affiliate programs are usually free to join, so you don’t have to worry about high startup costs.
 Done well, this performance-based opportunity can go from side hustle to profitable online business idea by netting you a healthy income.

-Affiliate marketing works when someone (an affiliate) refers a product or service by sharing it on a blog, social media platform, podcast, or website.
+Affiliate marketing involves referring a product or service by sharing it on a blog, social media platform, podcast, or website.
 The affiliate earns a commission each time someone makes a purchase through the unique link associated with their recommendation.

 - You show an ad or a link for Store Z on your website, blog, or social network.